 Albania's commitments in the international plan align with the ambitions for social and economic development presented in the domestic National Strategy for Development and Integration.
 The EU approximating requirements are prioritized in the each sector’s agenda, including healthcare.
 The WHO strategic framework “Health 2020” firmly emphasizes health, not just the health care system but it expands the spectrum of health determinants beyond the conventional ones.
 This concept is reinforced by the central position that health occupies among the SDG, the holistic definition of health and indicators reflecting the concept of "health in the all policies/ while-government approach."

-There are many threats to health, which ultimately constitute a serious global concern.
-These include, but are not limited to global warming, global divisions (relating to poverty and famine), global security (relating to civil wars and terrorism), and the lack of global stability (relating with the financial crisis).

 The introduction and adoption of new technologies in the Albanian health sector will improve diagnostic and treatment services for the general population.
 The aim is to provide the best care possible in order to attain the highest health and wellbeing status accessible to all citizens regardless of their geographical location or their socio-economic position.